jtlooney92/BTEC_640/bash_loops_conditionals_chr21.md

 >❓ **Question**: Using `awk`, what would you do to split column 9, don't type the code, just your logic.</b>
 ```
 Type your answer:
+just print the frist 4 or 5 lines instead of all 9